 - ½ teaspoon ginger

-- Preheat oven to 350 degrees.
+- Preheat the oven to 350 degrees.
 Brush oil over an oven-safe roasting pan.

-- Place roast in the pan.
-Place acorn squash around roast.
+- Place the pork roast in the pan.
+Place the acorn squash pieces around the roast.

-- Combine butter, orange juice, brown sugar, honey, zest, and spices in a small bowl.
+- Combine the butter, orange juice, brown sugar, honey, orange zest, and spices in a small bowl.

-- Drizzle the spice mixture over the pork roast and squash.
+- Drizzle the spice mixture over the pork roast and acorn squash.

-- Roast at 350 degrees for an hour or until roast is cooked through.
+- Roast at 350 degrees for an hour or until the roast is cooked through.